 Treatment options for osteoarthritis fall into several categories, and veterinarians work with pet owners to find options from each category to provide relief for their patients.

-- Weight management – there is universal agreement that this is a key component of any treatment plan.
+- Weight management – there is universal agreement that this is a critical component of any treatment plan.

-- Non-steroidal anti-inflammatories (NSAIDS) – these medications are a foundation of OA treatment, and good objective data in both dogs and cats demonstrates their effectiveness.
+- Non-steroidal anti-inflammatories – are a foundation of OA treatment, and good objective data in both dogs and cats demonstrates their effectiveness.

-- Narcotics – although often prescribed for OA, recent research suggests they aren’t very effective for this purpose.
+- Narcotics – although often prescribed for OA, recent research, funded by the Foundation, suggests they aren’t very effective for this purpose.